All dogs over 6 months old must be registered with Council and microchipped. This is a legal requirement under the Dog Control Act 2000.

 You need both – they serve different purposes:

-Council registration:
+Council registration

 - Provides the tag your dog wears on its collar

-- Helps Council return lost dogs quickly
+- Helps us return lost dogs to you quickly

-Microchip registry:
+Microchip Registry

-- Permanent identification that can’t be lost
+Permanent ID that can’t be lost or removed

 - Proves legal ownership if your dog is stolen

-- Backup identification system
+- Backup identification if the tag is missing

 Keeping Your Details Current